Can You Lose Your Salvation? A Critique of Calvinism's Answer

 Calvinists claim they can be more secure in their salvation because if God has chosen you, He can never lose you.

 IF God chose you!?!
-And they can't know till the end of their lives, by way of "persevering to the end," if God truly chose them or not.
-And they can't know if the grace God gave them is the real saving kind or the evanescent kind.
+And they can't know if God chose them or not until the end of their lives, by way of "persevering to the end."
+They can never know for sure if the grace God gave them is the real saving kind or the evanescent kind.

 Oh yeah, Calvinism is wonderful, isn't it!?!